-The lifter must become motionless after the clean and before starting the jerk.
-The lifter bends and then dynamically extends the legs to move the barbell upwards in one motion to the full extension of the arms while lowering the body under the barbell and either splitting or bending the legs.
-The lifter then returns the feet to the same line parallel to the plane of the trunk and the barbell with both arms and legs fully extended.
-The lifter waits for the referees' signal to replace the barbell on the competition platform.
-The Referees give the signal to lower the barbell as soon as the Lifter becomes motionless in all parts of the body.
+The Athlete must become motionless with the knees fully extended after the clean and before starting the jerk.
+The Athlete bends and then dynamically extends the legs and arms simultaneously to move the barbell upwards in one motion to the full extent of the arms while lowering the body under the barbell and either splitting or bending the legs.
+The Athlete then returns the feet to the same line parallel to the plane of the trunk and the barbell with both arms and legs fully extended.
+The Athlete waits for the Referees' signal to replace the barbell on the competition platform.
+The Referees' give the signal to lower the barbell as soon as The Athlete becomes motionless in all parts of the body.

-Before the Jerk, the Lifter may adjust the position of the barbell for the following reasons:
+Before the Jerk, The Athlete may adjust the position of the barbell for the following reasons: